Southern Utah's Scenic Byway 12

 "All American Road"

-Scenic Byway 12 was named Utah's first "All American Road," and it's focus is Bryce Canyon National Park.
+Scenic Byway 12 was named Utah's first "All American Road," and it's main focus of beauty is Bryce Canyon National Park.
 Bryce Canyon is a fairyland of sculpted rock formed into mythical castles, temples and elegant cities of stone.
 It is easy to imagine a castle in the clouds when walking among the hoodoos in Bryce Canyon.
-Before you arrived at Bryce, it is evident you are in Bryce Canyon country as hoodoos peak their heads here and there along Scenic Byway 12.
-In Bryce Canyon the elevation is between 6,600 - 9,100 ft., so it is cooler than nearby Zion National Park.
+Before you arrived at Bryce, it will be evident that you are in Bryce Canyon country, as hoodoos peak their heads up here and there along Scenic Byway 12.
+In Bryce Canyon the elevation is between 6,600 and 9,100 ft., so it is cooler than nearby Zion National Park.
 Bryce Canyon offers a wonderful scenic drive that twists and turns on the edge of red rock scenes.
 There are several pull-outs to stop and get out at that overlook magnificent hoodoos.
 The scenic drive begins at an elevation of 8,000 ft., near the Bryce Canyon Visitor Center, and rises as high as 9,100 ft. at Rainbow Point.
-The scenic drive in Bryce is stunning in the winter.
-When crystal white snow settles on red pinnacles of stone it makes a gorgeous winter scene to see and to photograph.
+The scenic drive in Bryce is stunning all year long, but it's special in the winter when crystal white snow settles on red pinnacles of stone making a gorgeous winter scene to visit.
+Dress warm if visiting in the winter, because it can get quite chilly at this high elevation.

 Skutumpah Road

 This little backway is a fun way to travel from Bryce Canyon, through the Grand Staircase to the east side of Zion National Park.
 Look for the sign marking the entrance to the Grand Staircase, just past the Grand Staircase Visitor Center in Cannonville.
 Info: 435-826-5640 Skutumpah Road begins as a narrow, twisting dirt road, but widens when entering the Kane County section.
 There are two easy slot canyon hikes along this path.
 The first you will encounter is Willis Creek, then Lick Wash.
 This road may be impassible when wet.
-Exit in Glendale on the east side of Zion.
+Exit in Glendale in East Zion.

 Next Page